ashutoshmjain/gita/src/mathuraChap15.md

 Hope all well ! - asked Fairy opening the door - Angel right behind her.

 Oh - nothing serious - I was heading  to LA - I thought to soup up my car while I check on two of you !
+Hope I am not inconvenience.

 > `Bhagya` (abstract noun)  - The generally accepted meaning of this Sanskrit word is "fate".
 If we peel a layer, the meaning reduces to the way things unfold in (immediate) present — our sensory reality.
 Somewhat opposite of this word is "Destiny" — the long term outcomes.
-As an astrologer, `Maharishi Parashara` learnt early on —  one can predict the destiny, but it is impossible to predict the  "fate" — the nuances of our sensory reality.
+As an astrologer, `Maharishi Parashara` learnt early on —  one can predict the destiny, but it is impossible to predict the  "fate" — the nuances of the "present"
 >
 > Think of our tiny box analogous to a  casino.
 We can't predict the result of one single hand.
 But we can assert the outcomes of say a thousand trials - with fair degree of accuracy.
 Same is true for stock market.
 We can't determine the movement of a single scrip in short term, but a long term investment in a broad index always bears the fruits.
 A knowledgeable player, thus, is never swayed by the coincidental outcomes.
 Their focus is always on the righteous actions.
 On the other hand, most people are lost in the pains and elations of the current moment.
 They bet on outcome of a single throw of dice !
 They are never tired of trying out their luck ..